Home | About me | Contact | What's new | Privacy | Search

 Route markers in Canton (ca. 1935)

-Of note is the larger area in the middle of the state highway shield for the number and black-and-white guide signs.
+Of note is the larger area in the middle of the state highway shield for the number, and the black-and-white guide signs.
 But perhaps even more noteworthy is the extreme condition of the roads.

 (Texas Highways)